zth/rescript-relay/rescript-relay-documentation/docs/using-fragments.md

 There's more fancy stuff you can do with `@alias`, including controlling what the property name for the fragment ends up as in the types.
 You're encouraged to read the [official Relay docs](https://relay.dev/docs/guides/alias-directive) to learn more.

-Also, please note you'll need to enable `@alias` in your Relay config:
+Also, please note that if you're under version `3.1.0` of RescriptRelay you'll need to enable `@alias` in your Relay config:

 ```javascript
 // relay.config.js